You’ve Got a Friend

 More from Wikipedia

-"You've Got a Friend" is a 1971 song written by American singer-songwriter Carole King.
+"You've Got a Friend" is a 1971 song by American singer-songwriter Carole King.
 It was first recorded by King and included on her second studio album, Tapestry (1971).
-Another well-known version is by James Taylor from his album Mud Slide Slim and the Blue Horizon.
+Another well-known version by James Taylor appears on his album Mud Slide Slim and the Blue Horizon.
 His was released as a single in 1971, reaching number one on the Billboard Hot 100 and number four on the UK Singles Chart.
 The two versions were recorded simultaneously in 1971 with shared musicians.

-"You've Got a Friend" won Grammy Awards both for Taylor (Best Male Pop Vocal Performance) and King (Song of the Year).
+"You've Got a Friend" won Grammy Awards for both Taylor (Best Male Pop Vocal Performance) and King (Song of the Year).
 Dozens of other artists have recorded the song over the years, including Dusty Springfield, Michael Jackson, Anne Murray, and Donny Hathaway.

 History